immunefi-team/Bounty_Boosts/Immunefi Arbitration/29483 - [SC - Insight] RewardTimelockcanExecuteTransaction - Reward tr....md

 # `RewardTimelock::canExecuteTransaction()` - Reward transaction allowed to execute before the cooldown period has strictly passed.

-Submitted on Wed Mar 20 2024 15:59:38 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 20th 2024 at 21:59:38 UTC by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29483